kamu-data/kamu-cli/DEVELOPER.md

 6. On `master` tag the latest commit with a new version: `git tag vX.Y.Z`.
 7. Push the tag to the repo: `git push origin tag vX.Y.Z`
 8. GitHub Actions will pick up the new tag and create a new GitHub release from it

+### Jupyter Demo Release Procedure
+Our Jupyter demo at https://demo.kamu.dev includes a special Jupyter notebook image that embeds `kamu-cli`, multiple examples, and some other tools.
+The tutorials also guide users to interact with `kamu-node` deployed in the demo environment.
+Because of this - it's important to update Jupyter whenever we break any protocol compatibility.

+1. Increment `DEMO_VERSION` version in the [Makefile](https://github.com/kamu-data/kamu-cli/blob/master/images/demo/Makefile)
+2. Set the same version for `jupyter` and `minio` images in [`docker-compose.yml`](https://github.com/kamu-data/kamu-cli/blob/master/images/demo/docker-compose.yml) (`minio` image that we will build is used to run the demo environment locally)
+3. Run `make clean`
+4. Run `make minio-data` - this will prepare example datasets to be included into `minio` image
+5. Prepare your `docker buildx` to build multi-platform images (see [instructions below](#building-multi-platform-images))
+6. Run `make minio-multi-arch` to build **and push** multi-arch `minio` image
+7. Run `make jupyter-multi-arch` to build **and push** multi-arch `jupyter` image
+8. You can now proceed to deploy the new image to kubernetes environment

 ### Minor Dependencies Update
 1. Run `cargo update` to pull in any minor updates